gravitationalwavedc/meertime_dataportal/README.md

 ### To run on your local machine

 1. Clone the repository.
-2. Install python packges using [python poetry](https://python-poetry.org/):
+2. Install python packages using [python poetry](https://python-poetry.org/):
 Run `poetry install --no-dev` for minimum install.
 This only installs required production packages.
 Run `poetry install` to also install development packages such as testing tools.